 Start in Zeyrek, a UNESCO World Heritage Site for its authentic wooden houses.
-These buildings are among the oldest in the city, with some konaks dating back to the Ottoman Empire.
-Scattered in the steep streets and long abandoned, they have been restored in recent years.
-A little further along, you come cross the square of the Old Womens Market, a lively spot with many food shops.
+These buildings are among the oldest in the city, with some konaks, homes dating back to the Ottoman Empire.
+Scattered in the steep streets and long abandoned, they are currently being restored.
+A little further along, you come cross the square of the Old Women's Market, a lively spot with many food shops.

-Head next towards the Fatih district, where the historic neighborhood of Fener is located.
-Here, in these very picturesque and charming streets, you'll find historic houses of wood, numerous Orthodox churches, and synagogues.
-Formerly populated by Fanariots, descendants of the Byzantine aristocracy, it is now a modest and colorful district, where children play in the streets and fishermen conduct business..
+Head next towards the Fatih district, where the historic neighbourhood of Fener is located.
+Here, in these very picturesque and charming streets, you will find historic houses of wood, numerous Orthodox churches, and synagogues.
+Formerly populated by Fanariots, descendants of the Byzantine aristocracy, it is now a modest and quaint district, where children play in the streets and fishermen conduct business.